 Next, the doctor inserts a long, hollow needle called a cannula between the ribs, guided by ultrasound or CT scan images.
 The patient may experience a feeling of pressure, but the anesthesia usually blocks any pain.
 Once the needle is inserted, the doctor drains the pleural effusion until some or all of the fluid is removed, depending on the goal of the thoracentesis.
 The entire process takes about 15 minutes.

-The doctor usually sends the extracted fluid to a lab for analysis.
+The doctor usually sends the extracted fluid to a lab for analysis (pleural cytology).
 After removing the needle and dressing the wound, the doctor often orders a chest X-ray as well to confirm enough fluid was removed and to ensure there is no sign of a collapsed lung.

 While complications are rare, they can occur.
 The most common serious complication of the procedure is a collapsed lung, also known as pneumothorax.
 This can happen if the doctor accidentally punctures the lung or disrupts an accumulation of air in the pleural cavity.

 - Bleeding (generally from injury to an intercostal vessel)

 - Tumor seeding (invasion of cancer cells along the needle track)